VRscience/My_Mcp_Demo/README.md

 # MCP Example Project

 This project contains one Model Context Protocol (MCP) servers:
-1. **mcp_demo** - A demo server using FastMCP with tools to retrieve the lastest email from Gmail and to make a summary of the latest email using a text summarization model locally
+1. **mcp_demo** - A demo server using FastMCP with tools to retrieve the lastest n emails from Gmail and to make a summary of the latest n emails using a text summarization model locally

 ## Prerequisites